Mina Mina, D.M.D., M.S.D., Ph.D.

 Skeletal, Craniofacial and Oral Biology Graduate Program

 Mina Mina, is the chair of the Division of Pediatric Dentistry.
-Dr. Mina received her D.M.D degree from the National University of Iran, her certificate in Pediatric Dentistry and Master of Dental Science from Case Western Reserve University and Ph.D. in Biomedical Sciences from the University of Connecticut Health Center.
+Dr. Mina received her D.M.D degree from the National University of Iran, her certificate in Pediatric Dentistry and Master of Dental Science from Case Western Reserve University and Ph.D. in Biomedical Sciences from UConn Health.
 She joined the Department of Pediatric Dentistry at the University of Connecticut on January 1, 1989 as an assistant professor.
-She was promoted to associate professor with tenure in 1996, full professor in 2002 and was named chair of the Division of Pediatric Dentistry at the Health Center in 2003.
-During her years at the Health Center, she assumed clinical, teaching and administrative responsibilities.
+She was promoted to associate professor with tenure in 1996, full professor in 2002 and was named chair of the Division of Pediatric Dentistry at UConn Health in 2003.
+During her years at the UConn Health, she assumed clinical, teaching and administrative responsibilities.
 In addition, she has maintained an active research program focused on three areas related to craniofacial biology and has been continuously supported by a number of grants from NIH/NIDCR and private agencies.

 The areas of focus for her research program are: 1) understanding the molecular mechanisms regulating outgrowth, morphogenesis and differentiation of the skeletal tissues in the developing mandible; 2) early signaling cascades regulating tooth formation; and 3) identification of stem cells and progenitor cells for tissue engineering of the tooth.